trbirmin/AtlassianMCP/README.md

 ## MCP basics implemented
 - initialize, tools/list, tools/call with friendly JSON-RPC errors
-- Confluence search integration with real API (returns up to 100 results)
+- Confluence search integration with real API (returns up to 100 results with dynamic token management)
 - Automatic initialization of MCP tools before handling requests
 - Session tracking for stateful interactions
 - Enhanced result display with explicit instructions to show all results
+- Dynamic token management to prevent response overflow errors

 ## Troubleshooting
 - Make sure all three Confluence variables are set: `CONFLUENCE_BASE_URL`, `CONFLUENCE_EMAIL`, and `CONFLUENCE_API_TOKEN`
 - Check the server logs for error messages and warnings
 - Verify the server is accessible from your Copilot Studio by testing the connection
+- If you get "OpenAIMaxTokenLengthExceeded" errors, the server will automatically reduce results to fit within token limits
+- You can adjust the token limit by setting `MAX_TOKENS_FOR_RESULTS` environment variable (default: 3000)

 ## Testing Confluence Credentials